 Be prepared to stand your ground when a bully tries to mess with you.
 If they humiliate you in front of others, turn the situation back toward him with an honest defense.
 Don’t be silent, or you will be perceived as weak.
 However, you should avoid the urge to criticize the bully in public, or you may be seen as the one doing the bullying.

 Some bullies simply enjoy hearing themselves talk when there is a large audience.
 When there is no defense, sit back and allow the bully to make a fool of themself because that is exactly what they're doing when they go on a rant.

 Be an Exemplary Employee

 People who bully have built-in radar and love to zoom in on the mistakes of others.
 Don’t give them a reason to go after you.
-If you are known for doing a good job, the bully may not target you because he doesn’t want to be embarrassed later.
+If you are known for doing a good job, the bully may not target you because they don't want to be embarrassed later.
 However, there are some bullies who try to take down the person who is known for doing a good job.

 Here are some ways to stay off a bully’s radar:

 - Volunteer to lead projects.
 This separates you, lifts you to a different level from the bully, and shows your professional muscle.

 - If you make a mistake, fix it.
 There is no need to call out your error to the bully.

 - Don’t complain about your company, supervisor, or job to coworkers.
 You don’t want to give the bully something to use against you later.

 - Always be cautious with office email because you never know if something might be forwarded to a person who can use your communication against you.